LearningRegistry/lr-vagrant/README.rst

 	::

 		$ vagrant up lr ## this is a Learning Registry demo node, using latest stable code
-		$ vagrant up lruser  ## this is a Linux Mint desktop that can be used as a client on the same network as the other VMs
+        $ vagrant up lrsearch  ## this is the LR Search services, which points at local lr by default but could be used solo with public LR nodes.

 6. Optional LR User VM